Code-Institute-Submissions/MS2_flappy_bird/README.md

 #### Game Over screen
 - The game over screen shows the current score and the best score of the player.
 - The game over screen shows the music button to turn the sound off or on.
-- the game over screen shows the play button.
+- The game over screen shows the play button.
 With the button the player can play the game again.
+- The game over screen shows a home button.
+The player comes to the start screen of the game.

 <span id="features-future"></span>